nicolaierbs/ixa-pipe-tok/README.md

   + **notok**: take already tokenized text as input and create a KAFDocument
   + **inputkaf**: take a NAF document as input instead of plain text file.
   + **kafversion**: specify the NAF version as parameter
-  + **multiwords**: switches on the multiwords detection module. **Download the and unpack the tok-resources.tgz** file in src/main/resources directory before compiling.

 **Example**: